ICREA Research Professor at Universitat Autònoma de Barcelona (UAB).

-Patrizia Ziveri is an ICREA Research Professor at the Institute of Environmental Science and Technology (ICTA) at the Universitat Autònoma de Barcelona (UAB).
-She started to work on marine global change in the 1990’s during her PhD dissertation at the Univ. of Padua (Italy) /Univ. of South Carolina (USA), focusing on the impacts of El Niño climate oscillations on calcareous phytoplankton in the Eastern Pacific.
-After a postdoc at USC, she moved to the Vrije Univ.
-Amsterdam, NL, first as a researcher then as senior scientist / associate professor.
-She joined ICREA in 2014.
-She coordinates the Marine and Environmental Biogeosciences Research Group that catalyzes research on the natural and human-driven marine processes addressing major marine global change and sustainability challenges.
-She was the Scientific Director of the ICTA-UAB Center of Excellence ‘María de Maeztu’ from 2016 to 2020.
+Patrizia Ziveri is ICREA Research Professor at ICTA-UAB where she coordinates the Marine and Environmental Biogeosciences Research Group (MERS) that catalyzes research on the natural and human-driven marine processes and sustainability challenges.
+Before joining ICREA, she obtained her PhD at the University of Padua (Italy) / University of South Carolina (USA), focusing on the impacts of El Niño climate oscillations on calcareous phytoplankton in the Eastern Pacific Ocean.
+After a postdoc at USC, she moved to the Vrije Universiteit Amsterdam, as a research scientist / associate professor.
+She led the first European coordinated effort to address ocean acidification in the Mediterranean Sea (2011-14).
+She was the Scientific Director of the ICTA-UAB Center of Excellence ‘María de Maeztu’ (2015-20).